 But what type of content should you use (written, video, audio)?
 And what’s a good system for creating this curiosity-based value?

-5 Time-Saving Ways to Create Q&A Content for Real Estate
+5 Time-Saving Ways to Create Real Estate Q&A Content

 1. FAQ Web Page

-The most obvious application of Q&A content that’s still worth discussing is the FAQ web page.
-A Frequently Asked Questions page is a must for any serious real estate business.
+The most obvious application of Q&A content that’s worth discussing is the FAQ web page.
+A Frequently Asked Question’s page is a must for any serious real estate business.
 Give your visitors a place to find answers and they’ll spend less time calling you with low-commitment inquiries.

 Of course, you want them to call you.
 But questions about what a mortgage broker is, how someone determines the value of their home, and what kind of credit score is needed to purchase a house are questions better answered online.